 For this 3D printed miniature, I first painted the entire model black to start.

 I did this with my favorite workhorse brush from Citadel.
 It’s a synthetic mix brush with a flattened bristle tip.
 This allows me to work quickly and evenly across a variety of model surfaces.
+You can also check out another budget brush option for painting miniatures.

 For more control, I used a Raphael 8404 round pointed #1 (or other kolinsky sables).
 I began painting the base coat colors for the major elements, like the duster cloak, with this brush.